 Most green card applicants require a financial sponsor to demonstrate that the intending immigrant has adequate means of financial support.
 For family-based applicants, the I-130 petitioner submits a Form I-864, Affidavit of Support.
-The applicant generally needs to submit Form I-944, Declaration of Self-Sufficiency, which may household members’ incomes.
-A well-prepared affidavit and declaration with sufficient financial support is how an applicant removes the public charge ground of inadmissibility.
-If either of these forms includes individuals that are self-employed, it can be more challenging to document.
+Likewise, some non-immigrant visas (such as a K-1 visa) require Form I-134, Declaration of Financial Support.
+A well-prepared affidavit of support with sufficient financial support is how an applicant removes the public charge ground of inadmissibility.
+If the sponsor’s income comes from self-employment, income can be more challenging to document.

 - Business license and registration (if available)

 - Bank statements from the previous 6 months showing self-employment income

 - Signed and dated statement about the nature of the business and the sponsor’s involvement